Renkai7/Express_with_EJS/README.md

 <!-- Example of project description -->

-This project is for learning the basics of EJS Templates [Link](https://arcane-lowlands-12012.herokuapp.com/)
+This project is for learning the basics of EJS Templates <br>
+[Link](https://arcane-lowlands-12012.herokuapp.com/)

 <!-- Example of code output -->